Arizona Ends Income Taxation on Gold & Silver Coins

 Dr. Ron Paul noted, “HB 2014 is a very important and timely piece of legislation.
 The Federal Reserve’s failure to reignite the economy with record-low interest rates since the last crash is a sign that we may soon see the dollar’s collapse.
 It is therefore imperative that the law protect people’s right to use alternatives to what may soon be virtually worthless Federal Reserve Notes.”

 A few state legislatures, including Utah and Idaho, have also taken steps toward eliminating income taxation on the monetary metals.
-Other states are rolling back sales taxes on gold and silver or setting up precious metals depositories to help citizens save and transact in gold and silver bullion.
+Other states are rolling back sales taxes on gold and silver or setting up precious metals depositories to help citizens save and transact in gold and official silver bullion coins and bars.

 Read more about what states can do to promote sound money policies here.